FarzamA/Localize-Chat-App/README.md

 ## Additional Quality of Life Features

-1. Dark mode implementation through button at the top right of web page.
+1. Dark mode implementation through button at the top right of web page - saved on page reload through cookies.
 2. Automatic scrolling of messages when there are more messages than can be displayed on the screen.
 3. Clean error handling in the `Post a New Message` modal.
 4. Responsive design with UX in mind.